B-Ring-Group-3/B-Ring-Group-3/Software Design and Architecture.md

 **Data Collection:**

-- Real-time sensor data is collected from hives, including temperature, humidity, air quality.
+- Real-time sensor data is collected from hives, including temperature and humidity.
 - Collected data is stored in the respective database tables.

 **User Interaction:**